ubai97/front-editor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+**Best Frontend editor plugin for Wordpress**
-Have you ever seen websites that allow users to submit posts or other type of content?
+Have you ever seen websites that allows users to submit posts or other type of content?
 Do you want to have user-submitted content on your site?
 Front Editor allow users to submit blog posts to your WordPress site with new frontend block editor EditorJs.

 == Description ==
 == Futures ==